rvarago/rvarago.github.io/_posts/2020-10-28-rebinding-template-template-parameter.md

 ## Conclusion

-In this purposefully short post, we have seen how to write a type trait `rebind` to rebind a template template parameter `T<A>` to different type `B` resulting in a new type `T<B>`, which might be useful when writing generic code.
+In this purposefully short post, we have seen how to write a type trait `rebind` to rebind a template template parameter `T<A>` to different inner type `B` resulting in a new type `T<B>`, which might be useful when writing generic code.

 For simplicity, we have limited ourselves to types with single parameters (e.g. `T<A>`).
 However, we could extend `rebind` to work with variadic templates (e.g. `T<A, As...>` and store `As...` in an `std::tuple<As...>`) without much hassle.

 ## References

 [1] [C++ reference: Template parameters and template arguments](https://en.cppreference.com/w/cpp/language/template_parameters).